bullhornfixie/CV-1/README.md

 I'm able to quickly build rapport with people and engage on a personal level.
 As a developer, I feel comfortable speaking with stakeholders and have client-facing experience from previous roles where diluting technical jargon into client-friendly language became a skill in itself.

 ### Ambitious
-I once pitched solo to the Financial Director of Hugo Boss at their HQ in Camden to manage their group pension scheme.
-This was on the edge of my comfort zone and I made it to the final 3 considerations.
+I once pitched to the Financial Director of Hugo Boss at their HQ in Camden to manage their group pension scheme.
+This was on the edge of my comfort zone and I managed to qualify into the final 3 considerations.

 ### Self Starter
-In 2018, I made a solo move to Barcelona...daunting.
+In 2018, I made a daunting solo move to Barcelona.
 In two weeks, I sourced an apartment, met a group of friends, found a co-working space to run my business, enrolled in a language night school, and met a girlfriend.
 With no network in a foreign environment, I quickly established myself.

 ### Cool Under Pressure
 Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snowstorm descended upon the mountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of 4 who became stranded.
 This was a test of critical thinking in an unexpected situation.